-43. A distinguished former Attorney General for India, and Civil M.C.
-Setalvad in his treatise War Liberties observed that the French Convention stipulates common happiness as the end of the society, whereas Bentham postulates the greatest happiness of the greatest number as the end of law.
+43. A distinguished former Attorney General for India, Setalvad in his treatise War and Civil that the FrenchConvention Liberties observed stipulates common happiness as the end of the society, whereas Bentham postulates the greatest happiness of the greatest number as the end of law.
 Article 19 of the Indian Constitution averts to freedom and it enumerates certain rights regarding individual freedom.
 These rights are vital and most important freedoms which lie at the very root of liberty.
 He further observed that the concept of civil liberty is essentially rooted in the philosophy of individualism.
 According to this doctrine, the highest development of the individual and the enrichment of his personality are the true function and end of the State.
 It is only when the individual has reached the highest state of perfection and evolved what is best in him that society and the State can reach their goal of perfection.
 In brief, according to this doctrine, the State exists mainly, if not solely, for the purpose of affording the individual freedom and assistance for the attainment of his growth and perfection.
 The State exists for the benefit of the individual.